 The power of a computer is realized through the applications.
 There are several types of applications.
 The first type of applications that was developed and used was a stand-alone application.
-Astand-alone application is developed-toberunonasingle system that does not use network for its functioning.
-These stand-alone alone systems use only the machine in which they are installed.
-The functioning of these kinds of systems is totally dependent on the resources or features available within the system.
-These systems do not need the dataor processing power of other systems; they are self-sustaining.
+Astand-alone application is developed-toberunonasingle system that does not use two restrictions for the stand-alone stand-alone application.

+alone systems use only the machine in which they are installed.
+The functioning of these kinds of systems is totallydependent on the resources or features available within the system.
+These systems do not need the dataor processing powerof other systems; they are self-sustaining.

-But as the time passed, the requirements of the users changed and certain applicationswere required, which could be accessed by other users away from the systems.
-This led to the inception of webapplication.
+But as the time passed, the requirements of the users changed and certain applicationswererequired, which could be accessed by other users away from the systems.
+This led to the inception ofwebapplication.

 The web applications were different from the stand-alone applications in many aspects.
 The main difference wasthe client server architecturethat was followed bythe webapplication.
-Unlike stand- alone applications, these systems were totally dependent on the network for its working.
+Unlike stand- alone applications, these systems were totallydependent on the network for its working.
 Here, there are basically two components, called as the client and the server.
 The server is a high-end machine that consists of the web application installed.
 This web application is accessed from other client systems.
 The client can reside anywhere in the network.
 It can access the web application through the Internet.
-This type of application was very useful, and this is extensively usedfrom its inception.
+This type of application was very useful, and this is extensively usedfrom through the.